 No matter what experience you choose, you will have a wildlife guide, a cultural guide, and a paddler to support your trip.
 The wildlife guide is an English-speaking national park tour guide and is specialized in knowing the different species of flora and fauna in the region.
 These guides are often from different indigenous communities within the Ecuadorian Amazon Rainforest and understand the culture and lifestyle within this ecosystem.
 They are also incredibly skilled and knowledgeable in finding hidden animals in the forest.

 The cultural guide is someone from the Kichwa Añangu who adds a layer of cultural knowledge to the experience.
-The guide that we had was a former hunter prior to the commitment to preserving the environment.
-As a hunter, he developed and honed his senses to detect, see, and hear different wildlife.
-Today, he can continue to use these impressive skills to spot wildlife for visitors and he is passing down these skills to his children so they too can continue to maintain the skills of their ancestors while providing for their future as guides in the rainforest.
-He also helps explain the medicinal and practical use of different plants throughout the rainforest for his community.
-(While they have a doctor today, thanks to the efforts of the ecolodge, they continue to use the ancient medicinal practices of their ancestors.)
-On our trip to the Napo Wildlife Center, our cultural guide was able to spot animals that were impressively far away, and then showed them to us through the binoculars that every guide has.
-On one occasion, we had learned that the giant otters of the rainforest were nearby.
-He used his keen hearing to find them in the network of creeks around the lodge.
-Finding these unique and rare animals was a special experience we will never forget.
+Some are former hunters with strongly honed skills and senses to detect, see, and hear different wildlife.
+Today, these hunters can continue to use these impressive skills to spot wildlife for visitors and pass down these skills to their children so they too can continue to maintain the skills of their ancestors while providing for their future as guides in the rainforest.
+The cultural guide also helps explain the medicinal and practical use of different plants throughout the rainforest for their community.
+(While they have a doctor today, thanks to the efforts of the ecolodge, they continue to use the ancient medicinal practices of their ancestors as much as possible.)

 The paddler is also a member of the Kichwa Añangu community.
 They both paddle the canoe (along with the wildlife and cultural guide) and help spot different wildlife along the different creeks around the ecolodge.
 They are a vital part of the team that helps make the experience incredibly unique and special.

-The Napo Wildlife Center is an all-inclusive experience (except for alcoholic drinks) and the staff helps make sure that the experience is truly wonderful.
+The Napo Wildlife Center is an all-inclusive experience (except for alcoholic drinks) and the staff helps make sure that the experience is wonderful.
 Every meal is provided by chefs of the community, typically in a buffet style that includes a soup, different proteins and vegetables, and some fruit and dessert.
-The lodge also continuously maintains the rooms, even helping pull down the mosquito nets around the bed to sleep (even though we did not find that there were many mosquitos during our time in the rainforest).
+The lodge also continuously maintains the rooms, even helping pull down the mosquito nets around the bed to sleep (even though we did not find that there were many mosquitos during the month of July in the rainforest).

 It is really all the people of the Napo Wildlife Center that make the experience in the Amazon Rainforest truly one-of-a-kind and extraordinarily special.